solliancenet/azure-synapse-analytics-workshop-300/day-04/challenges.md

 - `wwi-02 / sale-small / Year=2017 / Quarter=Q4`
 - `wwi-02 / sale-small / Year=2018`
 - `wwi-02 / sale-small / Year=2019`

-You can find the complete customer data in the following path: `wwi-02 / data-generators / generator-customer.csv`.
-The file should be approximately 140 MB in size.

 >**IMPORTANT TECHNICAL NOTE**
 >